 When it’s identified at an early stage it’s highly durable, but persistently people delay seeing a doctor.
 Unfortunately, in some cases, it’s too late for love or money to be done. quite 7,000 different chemicals are in smoke and quite 70 of them are known to cause cancer.
 These chemicals cause damage within the foremost elementary level of our bodies, cells, and genes.

-The genetic damage caused by smoking finishes up in uncontrolled cell growth which contributes to the formation of tumours.
+The genetic damage caused by smoking results in uncontrolled cell growth which contributes to the formation of tumours.
 The chemicals in tobacco smoke get absorbed into the blood, have the kidneys, and collect within the urine.
 Urine is up-to-date with the bladder for several hours at a time.
 This exposes your bladder to very high concentrations of those chemicals. they’ll damage the within of the bladder and increase your chances of getting cancer.
-Studies have shown a sturdy association with increased risk of recurrence and disease progression with continued smoking after diagnosis and treatment of cancer.
+Studies have shown a sturdy association between increased risk of recurrence and disease progression with continued smoking after diagnosis and treatment of cancer.

 Risk factors you will be ready to change

-Smoking is the foremost significant risk factor for cancer. folks that smoke is a minimum of thrice as likely to induce cancer as folks that do not.
+Smoking is the foremost significant risk factor for cancer. folks who smoke is a minimum of thrice as likely to induce cancer as folks that do not.
 Smoking is the foremost known reason for about half of all cancers in both men and girls.

 Certain industrial chemicals are linked with cancer.
 Chemicals like aromatic amines, which are sometimes utilized within the dye industry, can cause bladder cancer.

 Workers in other industries that use certain organic chemicals also may have a stronger risk of cancer.
 Industries carrying higher risks include makers of rubber, leather, textiles, and paint products moreover as printing companies.
 Other workers with an increased risk of developing this disease include painters, machinists, smoking, and workplace exposures that can act together to cause this disease.
-So, folks who smoke who also work with cancer-causing chemicals have an especially high risk of cancer.
+So, folks who smoke and who also work with cancer-causing chemicals have an especially high risk of cancer.